The Ladder of Lies

 The Ladder of Lies is a lost 1920 American silent drama film directed by Tom Forman and written by Edith Kennedy from a story by Harold Vickers.
 The film stars Ethel Clayton, Clyde Fillmore, Jean Acker, Irving Cummings, Charles Meredith, and Ruth Ashby.
 The film was released on July 11, 1920, by Paramount Pictures.

 Plot

 Edith Parrish is a magazine illustrator whose publisher friend, Peter Gordon, has married an "unworthy wife", Dora Leroy.
-To keep her friend from being shattered by his wife's infidelity with Ralph Brent, Edith begins a series of lies to coverup the affair.
-However, this leads to suspicion that she is having a romance with Brent, which causes her true love, John Blaine to doubt her.
-Brent, who respects Edith, comes clean to Blaine about the situation, and Edith and him are reconciled.
+To keep her friend from being shattered by his wife's infidelity with Ralph Brent, Edith begins a series of lies to cover up the affair.
+However, this leads to suspicion that she is having a romance with Brent, which causes her true love, John Blaine, to doubt her.
+Brent, who respects Edith, comes clean to Blaine about the situation, and he and Edith are reconciled.